aokugel/Django-Blog-Website/README.md

 ![Architecture diagram](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/con-VPC-sec-grp.png)

 ### ChangeLog & Roadmap
-Eventually I want to leverage ansible to utilize configuration as code within my production environment.
+I might eventually incorporate a Dashboard using plotly.
+This would be a good way to utilize python's data visualization capabilities.

 ### Credits
 I would not have been able to make this website with the help of djangocentral.com.
 Frontend css and javascript leveraged with https://getbootstrap.com/ and https://bootswatch.com/.